sahibgoa/hack-php-examples/README.md

   hh_client
 ```

+5. Create the configuration file using the format of sample_config.ini and name this file 'config.ini' (you'll need to create an account on openweathermap.org to obtain an API key for the weather program).

 5. If they don't, then run the following in the same directory (you can choose any unused port number for the 'p' field)
 ```
   hhvm -m server -p 8080